nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-5/index.md

   result = mlflow.register_model(model_uri, model_name)
 ```

-Note that a signature is needed.
-A signature is essentially the input and output shape of the model.
-This is needed to later on load the model.
+Note that a signature is needed, which is essentially the input and output shape of the model and is needed later on load the model.

-MLFlow has functions to log models made with different commonly used packages, such as tensorflow, pytorch, and sklearn.
+MLFlow has functions to log models made with different commonly used packages, such as [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), and [scikit-learn](https://scikit-learn.org/).
 When `mlflow.tensorflow.log_model` is used, a folder is saved, attatched to the run, containing the files needed to load and run the model.
 In these files, the architecture along with with trained weights of the model and any other configuration necessary for reconstruction are found.
 This makes it possible to load the model later, either to do inference, fine-tune it, or any other regular model operation without having to re-run the original code that created it.

 The model's URI is essentially the "path" to the model file - note that it's made up of the run ID and the name of the file used for the model.
 Once we have the model's URI, we can register a ML Model, using the model's URI.